vllm-project/llm-compressor/docs/conceptual_guides/inference_acceleration.md

 * Latency of moving the weights from main memory (DRAM) to the compute (SRAM)
 * Latency of the tensor-core compute operations

-While weight-only quanitzation does not change the latency of the tensor-core operations (since the compute still runs at `bf/fp16`), it can reduce the latency of moving the weights from DRAM to SRAM with "fused" inference kernels that upconvert the weights to `fp16`after moving them into SRAM (thereby reducing the total amount of data movement between DRAM and SRAM).
+Weight-only quanitzation does nnot impact latency of the tensor-core operations, but it can reduce the amount data moving from DRAM to SRAM with "fused" inference kernels that upconvert the weights to `fp16` after moving them into SRAM.

-LLM Inference Serving is usually dominated by batch size < 64 "decode" operations, which are "memory bandwidth bound", meaning we can speed up the `Linear` matmuls with weight-only quantization.

 ### Accelerating Inference Serving in vLLM with `Marlin`

+Since LLM serving is usually dominated by "decode" operations, which are "memory bandwidth bound", weight-only quantization is quite useful for accelerating online-servig.

 [`Marlin`](https://neuralmagic.com/blog/pushing-the-boundaries-of-mixed-precision-llm-inference-with-marlin/) is an optimized fused inference kernel for weight-only quantization, supporting `int4`, `int8`, and `fp8` weights with `fp16` and `bf16` activations. vLLM uses `Marlin` when executing inference for weight-only quantized models created via `llm-compressor`.

-vLLM achieves strong end-to-end speedups from activation quantization on Nvidia A10G GPUs with `Meta-Llama-3-8B-Instruct` running the `sharegpt` online serving benchmark with 1 query per second:
+End-to-end speedups on for `Meta-Llama-3-8B-Instruct` on A10G with 1 QPS:
 | Weight Precision  | Activation Precision  | Time Per Output Token (ms)    | Speedup vs `fp16` |
 |-                  |-                      |-                              | -                 |
 |`fp16`             | `fp16`                | 42.52                         | 1.0x              |